MSCI-245-342/gitlab-codio-guides/.guides/content/Create-a-Shared-Repository-f336.md

     - Click on "Branches"

-    - Under “Branch protection rules”, click "Add rule"
+    - Under "Branch protection rules", click "Add rule"

     - Type in "main" for the "Branch name pattern"